Trustee Policy

 The Library and its holdings may be used by all residents of the community and by residents of adjacent communities free of charge.
 Pay per use online services (e.g. hoopla, Kanopy, and Listen Up VT) are available free of charge to Poultney residents and tax payers, and are available to non-residents with a $20 per year membership.
 A deposit is required of all temporary residents who are not Poultney taxpayers, including students at local colleges.
 If all items are returned and all fees and fines paid, a full refund of this deposit is made upon departure.

-Juvenile registrations requiring the signature of a parent or guardian are issued to children through age 15.
+Juvenile registrations requiring the signature of a parent or guardian are issued to children through age 11.
 It is the policy of the Board that children are granted free access to all library materials.
 The responsibility for supervising a child’s borrowing lies with that child’s parents.
-Adult registrations are issued at age 16.
+Confidential Minor registrations will be issued to juveniles aged 12 through 17.
+Adult registrations are issued at age 18.

 Within the limits of our building and budget, the library is committed to providing the fullest possible access for all community members.
 Accommodations will be made on an individual basis and may include, but are not limited to—